 The Nathan Collier Campus Library

-FMC is allied to the Baptist Churches and traditions and one of the oldest academic gathering places in Florida.
-This private coeducational, baccalaureate degree-granting college has its roots with the Florida Baptist Institute and in the Florida Baptist Academy, founded in 1892.
+FMC is allied to the Baptist Churches and traditions and is one of the oldest academic gathering places in Florida.
+This private coeducational, baccalaureate degree-granting college has its roots with the Florida Baptist Institute and the Florida Baptist Academy, founded in 1892.
 These two institutions merged in 1941 to form the Florida Normal and Industrial Memorial Institute.

 Florida Memorial College family is intent on producing tomorrow's leaders.
-Florida Memorial College is dedicated to the pursuit of knowledge, truth, the free exchange of ideas, and the multiplication and preservation of African American history and heritage.
+Florida Memorial College is dedicated to the pursuit of knowledge, and truth, the free exchange of ideas, and the multiplication and preservation of African American history and heritage.

 Black American Colleges and Universities: